emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

         is 512
       - <http:management>: HTTP protocol used by EMQX REST API, the default is 512
-      - mqtt:ws :MQTT over WebSocket, the default is 102400
+      - mqtt:ws: MQTT over WebSocket, the default is 102400
       - mqtt:wss: MQTT over WebSocket TLS, the default is 102400
   - Address: Listen to the bound network address and port.
 Listen to all IP addresses by default;
-  - Acceptors: listening the processor thread pool;
+  - Acceptors: Listen to the processor thread pool;
   - Connect: It contains a set of current/maximum values.
 The current value is the actual number of established connections.
 The maximum value is the maximum number of connections configured in the configuration file. **If any listener exceeds the maximum value, a new connection cannot be established.**

 #### About the maximum number of connections